The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 Best desert camps near M’Hamid El Ghizlane

-The opulent tents at this Erg Chigaga desert camp offer a lavish glamping experience.
-Each tent features large, comfortable beds with luxurious linens, as well as private bathrooms and flushing toilets.
-Zaila Erg Luxury Camp also provides high-end culinary options and a range of activities including camel rides, quad biking and sandboarding.
+The opulent tents at this Erg Chigaga desert camp offer a lavish glamping experience on the edge of M'Hamid El Ghizlane.
+Each tent features a large, comfortable bed with luxurious linens, as well as a private bathroom with a shower and flushing toilet.
+The Erg Chigaga Desert Luxury Camp also provides high-end meals at dinner and breakfast, plus a range of activities including camel rides, quad biking and sandboarding.

 "An extraordinary camp and an unforgettable experience!” - Abbey (read more reviews here)